 Responding to reviews adds to the type of dialogue that the food truck industry was built on and demonstrates a level of commitment to customers who read it.

 Face to face feedback from customers is not always an easy thing to do if you have just enough staff to keep taking orders and getting them out the service window.
 But if you can conduct them, do it.
 Online reviewers typically don’t pull punches and may even exaggerate or focus on what you consider minor points.

 Reviews can be positive and fun to read.
-Reading a glowing online review can make your day, and it’s helpful to post these in the truck for employees to see, especially when they tout the work of someone who is deserving of praise.
+Reading a glowing online review can make your day.
+It’s also helpful to post these in the truck for employees to see.
+This is especially important when they tout the work of someone who is deserving of praise.